Laverna/laverna/app/docs/README.md

 ## Installation
 ---------------
-You can use application at laverna.cc, but we encourage you to install application on your own server or machine.
-To install do the following:
+You can use the application at laverna.cc, but we encourage you to install it on your own server or machine.
+To install, do the following:

 #### 1. Clone repository:

     git clone git@github.com:Laverna/laverna.git

-### 2. Switch to stable version
+#### 2. Switch to stable version:

     git checkout 0.4.0

+#### 2. Ensure you have the node.js platform installed.
+See OS-specific instructions on their [website][8].

+#### 2. Ensure you have the bower and grunt packages installed:

+    npm install bower
+    npm install grunt

-#### 2. Install dependencies:
+#### 2. Install Laverna's dependencies:

     npm install && bower install

-#### 3. Build minified version:
+#### 3. Build minified version of Laverna:

     grunt build

-**Build Dependencies**: node.js, bower, grunt.

-You can change storages API keys in app/scripts/constants.js
+You can change the storage API keys in app/scripts/constants.js

 ## Support
 ---------------